-- Take the pass to the Bursar (Building 3, first floor, windows 15-20) to pay a $10 one-time fee for the Test of Adult Basic Education (TABE).
+- Take the pass to the Bursar (Building R, first floor) to pay a $10 one-time fee for the Test of Adult Basic Education (TABE).

-- Take the paid receipt to theTesting Department located in Room 5213 (Building 5, second floor) together with the two forms of identification (listed above).
+- Take the paid receipt to theTesting Department located in Building R, fifth floor together with your current government issued photo identification and one other form of identification.
 The TABE (a two to three-hour timed test ) is administered on a walk-in basis from Monday through Thursday 8:30 am to 4:00 pm and on Friday from 8:30 am to 1:00 pm.